FathUMinUllah3797/VD/README.md

 This script is responsible for extracting features from video frames using the LightFlowNet architecture for optical flow features and a CNN for spatial features.
 The extracted features are saved in the /Features directory.

+#### Note

+For optical flow feature extraction, the script utilizes the LightFlowNet architecture.
+For more information, visit the [LightFlowNet GitHub repository](https://github.com/twhui/LiteFlowNet).

 ### main.py